Eight Ways Loved Ones Can Help with the Move to a Retirement Home

 The most tedious and physically demanding aspect of moving is probably the days spent packing up belongings — sorting large amounts of items into keep vs. give away piles — so this is a great time to roll up your sleeves and lend a hand to your loved one.
 Alternatively, if you’re shorter on time than budget, there are professional services catered to helping seniors move.

-It’s also a great idea to bring in some of their well-used furniture, like a love seat or favourite chair, into their new home — for an increased sense of familiarity.
-Keepsakes like pictures will also be invaluable to family members.
+It’s a great idea to bring along personal keepsakes like pictures to provide a sense of familiarity in their new home.
+Just keep in mind, while we love adding personal touches, we need to stick to certain guidelines for each home and might need to limit or deny items that don’t fit our guidelines.
 Nonetheless, don’t shy away from helping your loved ones pick out some fresh decor items to really mark the move while still making the space feel like their own!

 5. Designate roles of support within your family